Financial-Times/origami-build-service/README.md

 brew cask install dockertoolbox docker-compose
 ```

-Create a virtual machine to run the application's containers, and put that machine's config into your environment.
+The following command creates a virtual machine in which to run the application's containers.
 The default size didn't appear to be large enough so this will create one with an increased disk size:

 ```sh
 docker-machine create --driver virtualbox --virtualbox-disk-size "50000"